MahamedIsmail/Docker-Learning/Vistor_project/Flask/README.md

 ## Workflow/Setup

 * The Flask(webbapp) app communicates with redis_DB(my redis datbase servername in docker-compse file) via its default port.
-Access is strictly governed by default config, handled via custom configurations that override default behavior; see [DB/README.md](./DB/README.md)for more details.
+Access is strictly governed by default config, handled via custom configurations that override default behavior see [DB/README.md](./DB/README.md) for more details.

 * Decoupled Configuration (Environment Variables)
 To keep the application logic separate from the infrastructure, all connection strings are managed via a .env file.

-* Dynamic Mapping: By setting REDIS_HOST=servername_of_your_redisdatabas(In your docker-compose.yml redis_db , the application remains "environment-agnostic," allowing for instant infrastructure swaps without code changes.

 * Implementation(with .env file): Use the provided .env.example template to configure your local environment.
 Simply copy it to a new file named .env and update the values to match your specific setup